C1587S/cadavid-sanchez/src/components/DataScience/SchoolMarkets/methodology.md

 2. Calculate the convex hull area associated with schools belonging to the same buffers (with three or more units)
 3. We calculate convex hull unions

 Finally, we define CZ as convex hull unions or buffers with less than three schools.
-In the following subsections, we will provide an illustrative example of the process.
+In the following example there is an illustration of the process.